 - a.
-The Chair or Program Director should request approval from the ADOF as soon as the need arises.
+The Chair or Program Director should request approval from the ADOF for Diversity and Faculty Affairs as soon as the need arises.
 Such need may result from enrollment pressures, prospective leaves, or an unforeseen vacancy of an existing line. - b.
-The Chair will need to make a case for each instance including: - How the position will meet the needs of the program - How the position will contribute to the College priorities (e.g., interdisciplinary programs, goals of the Strategic Plan, delivery of Scribner Seminars by tenured and tenure-trackfaculty) - Enrollment data - c.
-Request(s) for full- and part-time appointments should be discussed with the ADOF before submitting an Authorization to Employ (ATE).
-In the case of multiple renewals of part-time faculty, such consultation may be requested by the ADOF upon submission of the ATE.
+The Chair or Program Director will need to make a case for each instance including: - How the position will meet the needs of the program - How the position will contribute to the College priorities (e.g., interdisciplinary programs, goals of the Strategic Plan, delivery of Scribner Seminars by tenured and tenure-trackfaculty) - Enrollment data - c.
+Request(s) for full- and part-time appointments should be discussed with the ADOF for Diversity and Faculty Affairs before submitting an Authorization to Employ (ATE).
+In the case of multiple renewals of part-time faculty, such consultation may be requested by the ADOF for Diversity and Faculty Affairs upon submission of the ATE.